 In Florida, the statute of limitations for most personal injury cases is four years from the date of injury.
 The exception to this rule would be in the case of a wrongful death claim.
 In this instance, a victim’s family only has two years to initiate a suit.
 If you or a loved one feel you have a viable personal injury claim against a negligent driver, contact a personal injury specialist as soon as possible after the incident.
 The passage of time blurs witnesses’ memories and make accident scene investigation much more difficult.

-Recovery Is Possible—Call Sibley Dolman Accident Injury Lawyers, LLP, Today
+Recovery Is Possible—Call Sibley Dolman Gipe Accident Injury Lawyers, PA, Today

 8400 NW 36th St Suite 450